RayKoo28/administrative-system/README.md

 6. Start running the project as the project will automatically create necessary tables in the database "school".

-# API endpoints
+## Local API endpoints

-Kindly import the postman collection for HTTP request testing purpose.
+Kindly import the postman collection for local API endpoint through the link below:

 https://www.getpostman.com/collections/8a2240c70c31517270b5